 NROTC students who are not on scholarship are enrolled in the NROTC College Program.
-College Program students receive uniforms and books for Naval Science courses for the entire time they are enrolled, and a subsistence allowance of \$350 per month during the junior year and \$400 per month during the senior year.
+College Program students receive uniforms and books for Naval Science courses for the entire time they are enrolled, and a subsistence allowance of \$350 per month during the junior year and \$400 per month during the senior year if selected for Advanced Standing.
 College Program students may compete for scholarships during their first three years at college.
 If selected for scholarship, College Program students will receive the same benefits as four-year national scholarship recipients, but not the room and board gratuity from MMA.
-The length of these scholarships (3, 2 or 1 years) is dependent on when the student is selected for the scholarship and becomes physically qualified.
+The length of these scholarships (3 or 2 years) is dependent on when the student is selected for the scholarship.
 College Program students incur no obligation to the Navy until they begin their junior year or are awarded and accept a scholarship.